smarinskaya/Melissa/README.md

 1. if zip_code is present, addres object is valid.
 2. to mock delivery point: "#{zip_code}1234#{last 2 digits of zip code}".
    For example, zip_code = 33613     =>    delivery_point = 33613123413
+3. address_key will be mocked the same way as delivery point

 Mocked GeoPoint object will return following values: